Chapter 4723-4 Standards of Practice Relative to Registered Nurse or Licensed Practical Nurse

 The registered nurse shall, in an accurate and timely manner:

-(a) Identify, organize, and interpret relevant data;
+(a) Identify, organize, assimilate and interpret data;

 (4) Implementation: